jasonbrown-alis/build/docs/guides/getting-started/introduction.md

 ## Experience it yourself

-Experience the simplicity of _define, implement and consume_ that is Alis Build enables by following the example.
+Experience the simplicity of _define, implement and consume_ that Alis Build enables by following the example.

 This example is derived from the [gRPC quickstart documentation](https://grpc.io/docs/languages/go/quickstart/).